wecountwords/project-4/README.md

 * **Like/Unlike Users** - Users can "like" and "unlike" any post by clicking on the link on the post.
 This will update the page asyncrhonously using JavaScript.
   - **Implementation**
   - since we are now paging, with ten items on a page, this functionallity is implemented by first setting all LIKE items to LIKE and then resetting only the UNLIKE items for those that the current user has "liked.
 The count
+  - open item: count does not update until the next call to the server.
+* **Edit Post** - Not implemented - ran out of time.

 **References**